Kuuuube/Kuuuube.github.io/rsi-notes/index.md

 Having some compression on the muscles can also feel really good.
 Just be careful to not tighten a brace enough to make your hands go numb or to where it puts a lot of pressure on the carpal tunnel area.

+## Unintuitive Causes of Pain

+The most obvious cause for hand pain is a hand injury.
+This may be the case, but there's a chance it isn't.
+Or your hand pain could be amplified by something else.

+For example, if your back or shoulders are messed up or in a very bad posture, this can cause pain in your hands.
+The entire chain has to be solid.

+I won't go in depth here since I don't feel confident giving advice on this.
+But it's important to know about the possibility that your hand pain may not be directly from a hand injury.

 ## Stretches

 Generally, stretches are not necessary for improving RSI.
 But they can provide temporary relief from pain.